bennettsf/wordgame/README.md

 # Word Game CS111 Personal Project
 Word Game using Django

-This game is in a VERY early stage with little functionality.

 Recent changes:

 - Addition of an ajax statement that checks if the inputed word is an english word or not.